-Amazing Alaska winter tours package to experience the start of the 2016 Iditarod.
+Amazing Alaska winter travel and Iditarod Tour package to experience the start of the 2016 Iditarod.

 2016 Iditarod Trail Sled Dog Race Start Tour Package details

 - 2016 Tour Dates: Wednesday, March 2, 2016, through Tuesday, March 8, 2016

 - 7 days / 6 nights · From Anchorage